USER MANUALS

 <DENODO_HOME>/resources/apache-tomcat/bin/catalina.{bat|sh} start

-4. Start the Data Catalog by means of the Denodo Platform Control Center.
+4. Start the Data Marketplace by means of the Denodo Platform Control Center.

 5. Use the Assisted Query feature.